pinewong/apipie-rails/README.rst

 The swagger definitions created by Apipie can be used to auto-generate clients that access the described APIs.
 Those clients will break if the responses returned from the API do not match the declarations.
-As such, it is very important to include unit tests that validate the actual responses against the swagger definitions.
+As such, it is very important to include unit tests that the actual responses against the swagger definitions.

 The implemented mechanism provides two ways to include such validations in RSpec unit tests: